algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 Three files on the command line:
 * Arg[0] - a text file containing list of whole numbers, each on a separate line representing relative tank sizes.
-* Arg[1] � a text file list of numbers, representing relative wine amount in target blend.
+* Arg[1] - a text file list of numbers, representing relative wine amount in target blend.
-* Arg[2] � a JSON options file (optional)
+* Arg[2] - a JSON options file (optional)

 ## Output Data

 Three text files

-* Result.txt � a list of wine percentages at the end of the process
+* Result.txt - a list of wine percentages at the end of the process
-* Steps.txt � a list of steps describing the process
+* Steps.txt - a list of steps describing the process

 ## Non-Requirements / Out of scope

 * Graphical user interface
 * History of running the application
 * Security and passwords
-* �Previous use history� of tanks
+* "Previous use history" of tanks
-* Blending data �notes from the tasting team�
+* Blending data "notes from the tasting team"
 * Security concerns

 ## Operating Requirements: